adowair/ali.dowair.com/content/posts/why-write-in-arabic.en.md

 and [Kubernetes documentation](https://kubernetes.io/docs/contribute/localization/)
 to different languages.
-The Arabic versions of these are still on the way, so I decided to do some Google-Fu to dervice some heuristic as to how well Arabic is represented in the Cloud Native world:
+The Arabic versions of these are still on the way, so it's not possible to gauge their success just yet.
+I decided to do my best Google-Fu to derive some heuristic as to how well Arabic is represented in the Cloud Native world:

 A quick Google search for the term "Kubernetes" in different languages returned: